JackTrapper/bcrypt-for-delphi/README.md

 In fact, if you have been:

  - converting the text to bytes using UTF-8 encoding
  - including the null terminator
  - using a proper string type (as opposed to C's failed attempt to mimic strings with  `char *` type)

-then all five versions are functionally identical - for the same input generate the same output.
+then all five versions are functionally identical - for the same input they all generate the same output.

 Created by [Ian Boyd 5/3/2012](http://stackoverflow.com/a/10441765/9990)

 Public Domain
 For more information, please refer to <http://unlicense.org/>

-**Note**: There is also [Scrypt for Delphi](https://github.com/JoseJimeniz/scrypt-for-delphi).